smeredith/smeredith.github.io/_posts/2015-08-15-init-immutable.md

 I want client code to be able to choose the algorithm at run time or to use an algorithm of its own.
 For this discussion, I have implemented two creation algorithms, which is enough to force the design to support this variability.

-The first algorithm uses a data structure named _disjoint sets_.
+The first algorithm uses a data structure named _Disjoint Sets_.
 This algorithm creates mazes with many short dead ends.
-We can discuss the details of the data structure and the algorithm in the future.
+I discuss the details of the data structure in [this article.](http://www.bitmine.org/data-structure-disjoint-sets/)
-If you are curious now, you can examine the code: <https://github.com/smeredith/maze/tree/init-immutable>.

 Here is an example of a maze created using this algorithm: